Kritika0204/Kritika0204/README.md

 - Passionate about turning data into insights
 - Keen on solving real-world problems using data
 - Embarking on the AccioJobs Data Analyst Bootcamp
-- Experienced in Python, SQL, Excel
+- Experienced in SQL, Excel

 ## Currently Learning
 - Sharpening my skills in data visualization